emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     value is suitable for applications that require high responsiveness, but where overall run time is unimportant.

-    For interactive applications, set this to the maximum pause that a human being might notice.
-The default setting of 100ms is intended for this.
+    For interactive applications, set this to the longest pause that a user won't notice.
+The default setting of 100ms is intended for this kind of application.

     The pause time may be set to infinity, in which case the MPS completes all outstanding :term:`garbage collection` work before